 It feels like a very solid turntable.
 It has a nice hardwood case, a metal plate, and its mechanics appear very responsive.
 Plus, the overall design has a nice modern look to it.

 Unfortunately, I can’t use the record player yet as its belt was disintegrated.
-I ordered a new belt online today, but I’m concerned about the some of the residue from the old belt that is still on the metal plate.
+I ordered a new belt online today, but I’m concerned about residue from the old belt that is still on the metal plate.
 I attempted to clean it off with some cleaning spray, but there is still some material on the plate.
 Does anyone know if this residue will adversely affect the performance of the turntable or cause an issue with the replacement belt?

 I am also ordering a pre-amp for the turntable considering my modern amp does not have a phono input.
 Older amplifiers with phono inputs raise the output of phono devices so its sound is equal to that of other devices around the same volume.
 I’m considering the Art DJ II Phono Preamp. (affiliate link)